jfecher/ante-website/content/blog/why_effects.md

             yield x
         resume ()  // continue yielding elements

-// Finally, lets add a helper function for applying a function to each yielded element my_for_each (generator: Unit -> Unit can Yield a) (f: a -> Unit): Unit =
+// Finally, let's add a helper function for applying a function to each yielded element my_for_each (generator: Unit -> Unit can Yield a) (f: a -> Unit): Unit =
     handle generator ()
     | yield x ->